-Incentive Compensation Determination: The Compensation Committee determined in the first quarter of 2020, based upon his leadership and accomplishments discussed above, to award Mr. Tisch incentive compensation for 2019 equal to his target award, which is a modest increase from last year.
-This award is approximately 39.3% of the amount allocated to him from the performance bonus pool based on the level of performance-based income for the year.
+Incentive Compensation Determination: The Compensation Committee determined in the first quarter of 2021, for the reasons detailed above, that Mr. Tisch earned his target incentive compensation award for 2021, which is a modest increase from last year.
+This award is approximately 55.3% of the amount allocated to him from the performance bonus pool based on the level of performance-based income for the year.
+As noted above, in response to COVID-19, Mr. Tisch voluntarily elected to forego 50% of this award.